ccemerdem/Badges/README.md

-## Step 1:
+## Step 1 for the "issue" path (recommended):
- Create a public repository or an issue  and upload your image to it.
+Enter the "issues" tab.
+Click "New issue" then upload your image by drag and drop.
+Right after the image is uploaded, you will see a URL. <br> After copying the URL, you can close the tab.

-## Step 2 for the repository:         Step 2 for the issue (recommended):
+## Step 1 for the "repository" path:
- Click on the uploaded image, press the three                                   Right after you upload the image, you will see a URL.  <br> dots in the right corner, and choose the "Copy permalink" option.
-After copying the URL, you can close the tab.
+Create a public "repository" then click on the uploaded image, press the three dots in the right corner, and choose the "Copy permalink" option.

 ## Step 3:
 *Fill the code :*
 ```
 <a href="URL that you want to be redirected to when clicked (optional)" rel="nofollow">
 <img alt="" src="URL of your image uploaded to GitHub" width="130" height="30"> </a>
 ```
 When you paste this code to the "README.md".
 It will be an image.
 # Examples:
  *Clickable :*             <a  href="https://github.com/" rel="nofollow">
     <img alt="" src="https://github.com/ccemerdem/badges/blob/d7206826c5580e8c94ef94887d7058b49892fc64/v1.3.png" width="130" height="30" > </a>